Ankle Sprains & Strains

 An MRI can give insight to the extent of any non-bone damage for a sprained ankle.

-If symptoms persist, surgery to repair any torn ligaments, tendons or broken bones may be indicated.
+If symptoms persist, surgery to repair any torn ligaments, tendons or broken bones may be undertaken.

 Having Foot or Ankle Problems?